ahammer/adams_clock/README.md

 #### Clock Scaffold
 ClockCustomizer -> Stack[SpaceClockScene, TickerClock]

-Here we pass the ClockModel to the Clocks, the Clocks are both State
+Here we pass the ClockModel to the Clocks and get everything on the screen.

 #### Space Clock Scene